lisprolog/center/README.md

 =======

-This was my first Object Oriented Programming Project.
+This was my first Object Oriented Programming Project: to do:
-It is an unfinished project.
+	* loadKunstwerke()
+	* importKunstwerke()